FreeCAD/FreeCAD-documentation/wiki/Sandbox_Edwilliams16.md

 v1.Length

 We can use a vector to represent a direction in space.
 For this purpose, since the (non-zero!) length of the vector is then immaterial, it is customary to use unit vectors, whose length is 1.
 (In FreeCAD dialogs for axes, you can use un-normalized directions.
 The code normalizes them for you.)
-We can create a unit vector by normalizing any vector in the desired direction   *
+We can create a unit vector by normalizing any vector in the desired direction:

 v1.normalize() # unit vector in the direction of v1

 This gives us alternative way of creating vectors.
-If we\'d like, for instance, to create a vector in the direction of v1 with the length of v2, we could use   *
+If we\'d like, for instance, to create a vector in the direction of v1 with the length of v2, we could use:

 v2.Length * v1.normalize()